Country singer Joe Diffie dies of coronavirus complications | WTOP

 NEW YORK (AP) — Country singer Joe Diffie, who had a string of hits in the 1990s with chart-topping ballads and honky-tonk singles like “Home” and “Pickup Man,” has died after testing positive for COVID-19.
 He was 61.

 Diffie on Friday announced he had contracted the coronavirus, becoming the first country star to go public with such a diagnosis.
-Diffie’s publicist Scott Adkins said the singer died Sunday due to complications from the virus.
+Diffie’s publicist Scott Adkins said the singer died Sunday in Nashville, Tennessee, due to complications from the virus.

 Diffie, a native of Tulsa, Oklahoma, was a member of the Grand Ole Opry for more than 25 years.
 His hits included “Honky Tonk Attitude,” “Prop Me Up Beside the Jukebox (If I Die),” “Bigger Than the Beatles” and “If the Devil Danced (In Empty Pockets).”

+“Country music lost one of the good guys today,” Naomi Judd said in a statement.

-His mid-90s albums “Honkey Tonk Attitude” and “Third Rock From the Sun” went platinum.
-Eighteen of Diffie’s singles landed in the top 10, with five going No. 1.
+Diffie’s mid-90s albums “Honky Tonk Attitude” and “Third Rock From the Sun” went platinum.
+Eighteen of Diffie’s singles landed in the top 10 on the country charts, with five going No. 1.
 In his 2013 single “1994,” Jason Aldean name-checked the ’90s country mainstay.

+Diffie shared in a Grammy award for best country collaboration for the song “Same Old Train,” with Merle Haggard, Marty Stuart and others.
+His last solo album was 2010’s “The Bluegrass Album: Homecoming.”

+“Joe Diffie, one of our best singers and my buddy, is gone,” Tanya Tucker said in a statement.
+“We are the same age, so it’s very scary.
+I will miss his voice, his laughter, his songs.”

+Toby Keith extended his condolences to Diffie’s family, saying in a statement, “A great traditional voice will live on cuz I’m putting his music on now.
+Here’s a beer to ya, Joe.
+Go get your reward.”

+Deanna Carter said she was “shell shocked” by the news and had hoped to perform again with Diffie this year.
+“He was a powerhouse that stopped people in their tracks, both on and off stage,” she said in a statement.

-Diffie is survived by his wife, Theresa Crump, and five children from his four marriages.
+Diffie is survived by his wife, Tara Terpening Diffie, and seven children from four marriages.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.